Unemployment Compensation Claims

 Find a Florida Unemployment Benefits Attorney to Protect Your Rights to Compensation

 Employers are required to contribute to the funding of state unemployment benefits, and therefore, they often contest an employee’s claim for benefits.
 An employer might assert that employees engaged in misconduct, voluntarily resigned, or otherwise made themselves ineligible for benefits.
-If you believe you should be entitled to benefits under state law, reach out to the Lopez Law Group for a free case review about the merits of your case.
+If you believe you should be entitled to benefits under state law, reach out to the Lopez Law Group for a case review about the merits of your case.
 Call 727-933-0015 to talk to our representatives today.